Complex Number Calculator | Rectangular Polar (Phasor) Converter

 = ea[cos(b)+i*sin(b)]

-To find the natural logarithm, ln(a+bi), first express the complex number in the exponential form, ln(r*e) (refer to conversion to polar forms), and use the laws of logarithm:
+To find the natural logarithm, ln(a+bi), first express the complex number in the exponential form, ln(r*e) (refer to conversion to polar forms), and use the laws of logarithm.
+Employing the result of the following, the calculator computes the logarithm of a complex number:

 ln(a+bi) = ln(r*e)